Stock market today: Wall Street rises, but a slide for oil keeps the gains in check

-NEW YORK (AP) — U.S. stocks are ticking higher Thursday as financial markets around the world rally again.
+NEW YORK (AP) — U.S. stocks are rising Thursday as financial markets around the world rally again.

-The S&P 500 was up 0.2% in afternoon trading and flirting with the possibility of setting an all-time high for the third time this week and the 42nd time this year.
-The Dow Jones Industrial Average was up 215 points, or 0.5%, as of 1:14 p.m.
-Eastern time, and the Nasdaq composite was edging up 0.2%.
+The S&P 500 was up 0.4% in afternoon trading and flirting with the possibility of setting an all-time high for the third time this week and the 42nd time this year.
+The Dow Jones Industrial Average was up 281 points, or 0.7%, as of 2:26 p.m.
+Eastern time, and the Nasdaq composite rose 0.6%.

 Micron Technology led the way with a jump of 14% after the maker of computer memory and storage delivered stronger profit for the latest quarter than analysts expected.
 It pointed to sales related to artificial-intelligence technology, where a boom has helped drive some stocks to astounding heights.